AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/stage-prod-pipelines-only.md

 ---
-title: Stage-Only and Production-Only Deployment Pipelines
+title: Stage-Only and Prod-Only Pipelines
-description: Learn how you can split staging and production deployments using dedicated pipelines.
+description: Learn how you can split staging and production only deployments using dedicated pipelines.
+solution: Experience Manager
+feature: Cloud Manager, Developing
+role: Admin, Architect, Developer

 ---
 # Stage-Only and Production-Only Deployment Pipelines {#stage-prod-only}

-You now have the option to split full-stack production deployment into two smaller, specialized deployments using two new CI/CD pipelines in Cloud Manager: one that deploys just to stage and one that deploys just to production.
+You now have the option to split Full Stack production deployment into two smaller, specialized CI/CD pipelines in Cloud Manager: one for staging and one for production.

 >[!NOTE]
 >
->This feature is only available to [the early adopter program.](/help/release-notes/current.md#early-adoption)
+>This feature is only available to [the early adopter program](/help/implementing/cloud-manager/release-notes/current.md#early-adoption).

 ## Overview {#overview}

 Currently, the Stage and Production environments are closely linked, with deployments managed through a single pipeline.
 While this setup has its advantages, it does have the following limitations:

-* Deploying to Stage-only requires rejecting the **Promote to Prod** step, which results in the execution being marked as cancelled.
+* Deploying to Stage-only requires rejecting the **Promote to Prod** step, which results in the execution being marked as canceled.
 * To promote the latest code version from Stage to Production, you must redeploy the entire pipeline, including the Stage deployment, even if no code changes have occurred.
 * During Stage+Prod deployments, environments cannot be updated.
-If you want to pause and test on Stage for several days before promoting to Production, you cannot update the Production environment (for example, changing [environment variables](/help/getting-started/build-environment.md#environment-variables)).
+If you want to pause and test on Stage for several days before promoting to Production, you cannot update the Production environment (for example, changing [environment variables](/help/implementing/cloud-manager/environment-variables.md)).

 Stage-only and production-only deployment pipelines offer solutions to these use cases by providing dedicated deployment options.

-* **Stage-Only Deployment Pipelines:**
+* **Stage-only pipelines:**

     * Deploys to the Stage environment, with the execution completing after the deployment and tests are finished.
-    * Behaves exactly like the current Full Stack Production Pipeline, but without the Production Deployment steps (approval, schedule, deploy).
+    * It behaves exactly like the current Full Stack Production Pipeline, but without the Production deployment steps (approval, schedule, deploy).

-* **Prod-Only Deployment Pipelines**:
+* **Prod-only pipelines:**

     * Deploy only to a production environment with the option to select an execution successfully finished and validated on stage and deploy its artifacts on prod.
-    * Prod-only pipelines reuses the artifacts from the stage deployments, skipping the building phase.
+    * Prod-only pipelines reuse the artifacts from the stage deployments, skipping the building phase.

-Neither stage-only nor prod-only pipelines will be executed while a full-stack production pipeline is running and vice-versa.
+Stage-only and prod-only pipelines do not run while a full-stack production pipeline is in progress, and vice versa.

 These dedicated pipelines offer more flexibility.
-However, you should note the following details of operation and recommendations.
+However, you should note the following details of the operation and recommendations.

 >[!NOTE]
 >
->Prod-only pipelines always use the artifacts from the stage-only pipeline, regardless of what may have been deployed on stage by way of the standard coupled production pipeline in the meantime.
+>Prod-only pipelines consistently use artifacts from the stage-only pipeline.
+This workflow remains true regardless of any deployments made to stage by way of the standard coupled production pipeline in the interim.
 >
 >* This scenario may lead to unwanted code rollbacks.
 >* Adobe recommends that you stop using the standard coupled production pipeline once you start using the prod-only and stage-only pipelines.
 >* If you still decide to run both the standard coupled pipelines and stage-only/prod-only pipelines, keep in mind the reuse of artifacts to avoid code rollbacks.

-## Pipeline Creation {#pipeline-creation}
+## Create a pipeline {#pipeline-creation}

-Prod-only and stage-only pipelines are created in a similar fashion to the standard coupled [production pipelines](/help/using/production-pipelines.md) and [non-production pipelines.](/help/using/non-production-pipelines.md).
+Prod-only and stage-only pipelines are created in a similar fashion to the standard coupled [production pipelines](/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md) and [non-production pipelines](/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md).

 **To create a pipeline:**

-1. In Cloud Manager, on the **Pipelines** page , click **Add Pipeline**.
+1. In Cloud Manager, on the **Pipelines** page, click **Add Pipeline**.

    ![Creating a stage-only or production-only pipeline](/help/implementing/cloud-manager/configuring-pipelines/assets/stage-prod-pipelines.png)

-1. In the Add Pipeline drop-down list, choose one of the following:
+1. In the **Add Pipeline** drop-down list, choose one of the following:

+   * **Add a Non-Production Pipeline** to create a stage-only deployment pipeline.
+Continue to [Stage-only pipeline creation](#stage-only).
    * **Add Production Only Pipeline** to create a prod-only deployment pipeline.
 Continue to [Prod-only pipeline creation](#prod-only).
-   * **Add Non-Production Pipeline** to create a stage-only deployment pipeline.
-Continue to [Stage-only pipeline creation](#stage-only).

 >[!NOTE]
 >